Accreditations and Recognitions

-Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center (Midwestern) is accredited by several renowned professional healthcare organizations that supervise the quality of cancer care.
+Cancer Treatment Centers of America® (CTCA), Chicago, is accredited and recognized by several renowned professional health care organizations that assess and monitor the quality of cancer care.

 The Joint Commission

 CTCA® Chicago has earned The Joint Commission's Gold Seal of Approval for Hospital Accreditation by demonstrating continuous compliance with its performance standards.
 This reflects the organization's commitment to providing safe and effective patient care and a willingness to voluntarily undergo a rigorous, unannounced onsite survey every three years.
 During the review, a team of Joint Commission expert surveyors evaluate compliance with standards related to several areas, including patient rights, environment of care, infection prevention, leadership and medical management, among others.
 Surveyors also conduct onsite observations and interviews.

 The Joint Commission has accredited hospitals for more than 60 years.
 As part of the accreditation process, should patients have any patient safety or quality concerns, The Joint Commission may be contacted through jointcommission.org or by calling 800-994-6610.

 American Society of Clinical Oncology Quality Oncology Practice Initiative

 CTCA Chicago is recognized as meeting the highest standards for quality cancer care by the Quality Oncology Practice Initiative (QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology (ASCO).
 The QOPI® Certification Program (QCP™) was launched in January 2010.
 The QPC seal designates those practices that not only scored high on the key QOPI quality measures but also meet rigorous chemotherapy safety standards established by ASCO and the Oncology Nursing Society (ONS).